zsxkib/cog-mmaudio/docs/TRAINING.md

 ## Prerequisites

 Install [av-benchmark](https://github.com/hkchengrex/av-benchmark).
-We use this library to automatically evaluate on the validation set during training, and on test set after training.
+We use this library to automatically evaluate on the validation set during training, and on the test set after training.
+Extract features for evaluation using [av-benchmark](https://github.com/hkchengrex/av-benchmark) for the validation and test set as a [validation cache](https://github.com/hkchengrex/MMAudio/blob/34bf089fdd2e457cd5ef33be96c0e1c8a0412476/config/data/base.yaml#L38) and a [test cache](https://github.com/hkchengrex/MMAudio/blob/34bf089fdd2e457cd5ef33be96c0e1c8a0412476/config/data/base.yaml#L31).
+You can also download the precomputed evaluation cache [here](https://huggingface.co/datasets/hkchengrex/MMAudio-precomputed-results/tree/main).

 You will also need ffmpeg for video frames extraction.
 Note that `torchaudio` imposes a maximum version limit (`ffmpeg<7`).
 You can install it as follows:

 ```bash